 - Hitting or kicking

 - Name calling

 - Teasing/taunting

 - Taking/stealing of possessions

 - Threats

 - Sexually abusive or insulting comments

 - Cyberbullying detailed below.

 - Exclusionary behaviour, including rallying others to exclude an individual.

 Cyberbullying: is when a person uses technology i.e. mobile phones or the internet (social networking sites, chat rooms, instant messenger, tweets), to deliberately upset someone.
-This could take the form of posting. derogatory abusive comments, videos or images on social media.
-Bullies often feel anonymous and 'distanced' from the incident when it takes place online and 'bystanders' can easily become bullies themselves by forwarding the information on.
+This could take the form of posting derogatory abusive comments, videos or images on social media.

 Child sexual exploitation: (CSE) is a form of child sexual abuse.
-It occurs where an individual or group takes. advantage of an imbalance of power to coerce, manipulate or deceive a child or young person under the age. of 18 into sexual activity (a) in exchange for something the victim needs or wants, and/or (b) for the financial advantage or increased status of the perpetrator or facilitator.
-The victim may have been sexually. exploited even if the sexual activity appears consensual.
-Child sexual exploitation does not always involve. physical contact: it can also occur through the use of technology.
+It occurs where an individual or group takes advantage of an imbalance of power to coerce, manipulate or deceive a child or young person under the age of 18 into sexual activity (a) in exchange for something the victim needs or wants, and/or (b) for the financial advantage or increased status of the perpetrator or facilitator.
+The victim may have been sexually exploited even if the sexual activity appears consensual.
+Child sexual exploitation does not always involve physical contact: it can also occur through the use of technology.

-County lines: is a term used to describe gangs and organised criminal networks involved in exporting illegal. drugs into one or more importing areas within the UK, using dedicated mobile phone lines or other form of 'Deal line'.
-They are likely to exploit children (disabled children are particularly vulnerable) to move and store the drugs and money, and they will often use coercion, intimidation, violence (including sexual violence) and weapons
+County lines: is a term used to describe gangs and organised criminal networks involved in exporting illegal drugs into one or more importing areas within the UK, using dedicated mobile phone lines or other form of 'Deal line'.
+They are likely to exploit children (disabled children are particularly vulnerable) or vulnerable adults to move and store the drugs and money, and will often use coercion, intimidation, violence (including sexual violence) and weapons.